yp-edu/yp-edu.github.io/pages/_articles/fhe-for-open-model-audits.md

 ---
 title: FHE for Open Model Audits
 tldr: Thanks to recent developments, FHE can now be applied easily and scalably to deep neural networks.
 I think, like many, that these advancements are a real opportunity to improve AI safety.
-I thus outline possible applications in model evaluation and interpretability, the most mature tools in safety as of today in my opinion.
+I thus outline possible applications of FHE in model evaluation and interpretability, the most mature tools in safety as of today in my opinion.
 tags:
   - AIS
   - XAI